AgentMC/Sao19/Translate/Ru/Part8.md

 "This won’t return Лизетта.
 Better lend me your strength to regain my daughter."

-Even though his heart was probably shattered, the fist fighter said so with suppressed voice, and two of them stood straight again.
+Even though his heart was probably shattered, the fist fighter said so with suppressed voice, и two of them stood straight again.

 "First of all, we need to hear, what was the appearance of dark arts master that has broken in here.
 Have you saw that person's face?
 Heard his voice?"